News:

 Highbinder

-I remember saying when we were promoting this ride, that it would be one that most people would remember always...I can't tell you how many people came up to me and said it was the best group ride they had ever been on and that they thought we could never top the first Hillbilly ride.
-Smiley My mother once told me as a little boy around 3 or 4 years old, we would travel from Texas to New York to visit my mothers parents and everytime we would pass thru Va. and W.Va. she said I would always say that I was going to live there one day...I never remembered saying that and I'll be dammed if I didn't end up here.... cooldude
+I remember saying when we were promoting this ride, that it would be one that most people would remember always...I can't tell you how many people came up to me and said it was the best group ride they had ever been on and that they thought we could never top the first Hillbilly ride. :) My mother once told me as a little boy around 3 or 4 years old, we would travel from Texas to New York to visit my mothers parents and everytime we would pass thru Va. and W.Va. she said I would always say that I was going to live there one day...I never remembered saying that and I'll be dammed if I didn't end up here.... :cooldude:

-Good report Bernie.. cooldude
+Good report Bernie.. :cooldude:

 T-Bird